dtudk/pythonsupport-page/docs/dropincafe/index.rst

    * - Extension
      - Files can have *extensions* that is formatted by a ``.`` and the extension.
-       E.g. ``.txt``.
        The extension informs the operating system how the file should be handled.
 For instance ``.docx`` files are Word documents, ``.py`` files are Python scripts.